Disney World announces ticket price hikes, more changes

 Magic Kingdom: $124 – $189

-The park noted that the most expensive ticket — the $189 one-day pass at Magic Kingdom —only applies during nine days around Christmas and New Year’s Eve.
+The park noted that the most expensive ticket — the $189 one-day pass at Magic Kingdom —only applies for nine days around Christmas and New Year’s Eve.
 Tickets currently cost $159.

 From then on, guests buying a one-day, one-park ticket will have their park reservations made for them automatically at purchase.